milanaryal/milanaryal.github.io/_posts/2015/2015-02-19-implementing-medium-inspired-estimated-reading-time-into-jekyll.md

 {% endraw %}
 {% endhighlight %}

-Here we get 1.67777 or 2.43333 so until the Jekyll implementation of Liquid rounding method for now we wrap the `{% raw %}{{ reading_time }}{% endraw %}` with the `.reading-time` class so that the following jQuery[^jquery] will help us to get the actual rounded value in a whole number.
+Here we get 1.67777 or 2.43333 so until the Jekyll implementation of Liquid rounding method for now we wrap the `{% raw %}{{ reading_time }}{% endraw %}` with the `.reading-time` class so that the following jQuery will help us to get the actual rounded value in a whole number.[^jquery]

 {% highlight javascript %}
 // Reading time - jQuery script that rounds it to the nearest whole number